justsml/blog/functional-javascript-with-composition.md

 ```

-There are so many choices for gluing your functions together - as long as they are uniform.
+With this technique, you **no longer have to fight the Framework Wars**.
+I don't have time for it.

 Hip to Lodash?
 Great, use `_.flow`.

 Using Promises?
-Cool, those are also plugable.
+Cool, **just another plugable pattern.**

+There are so many choices for gluing your functions together!
+Stick to my 2 rules (above) and keep reading for more real-world examples.

 ### Part 2: Real World Snippet (Chat App)